 We visited specifically to participate in schnapps tasting.
 However, there’s much more to see and do behind the castle walls of Fussen.

 We enjoyed it so much we spent two afternoons here!

 I bet you did not know that schnapps is a thing across Bavaria.

-Schnapps or “schnaps” are an alcoholic beverage often referred to as a flavored liqueur.
+Schnapps or “schnaps” are alcoholic beverages often referred to as flavored liqueur.
 The drink is made from fruit and grain, then infused with an endless array of flavors.
 Many stores in Bavaria distill their own and sell their brands.
 All offer free tasting, and some are rather generous with their samples.

 Once you know what you are looking for, you’ll notice schnapps in almost all delicatessens, plant shops, houseware shops, and gift shops.